xchellx/PDNThumb/README.md

 `Access Denied`).
 If you feel these extra file attributes are not worthy to copy over for a release, you can omit these from the `%XCOPY2%` variable in the build script and not have to run the script as administrator.

-This project depends on SharpShell.
-There is already a build of it's DLL from the latest commit (as the nuget package is out of date) here.
-I simply retargeted it all to .NET Framework 4.8.
-You can build your own release from [dwmkerr/sharpshell](https://github.com/dwmkerr/sharpshell).
-Open in VS2022, change the target of all C# projects to .NET Framework 4.8 then build with PowerShell using the `build.ps1` script to ensure the native x86 and x64 assemblies are included in `SharpShell.dll` (because VS2022 does not).

 The purpose of `PDNThumbTester` is to test the functionality of reading the thumbnail, which essentially is what the thumbnail handler invokes.